 Barrow said her class has gained a different outlook and a stronger sense of themselves.

 “Although the events of the last year have been far from what we all expected and hoped for, there has been a silver lining,” Barrow said.
 “As you have since embarked on what life had next for you … your strength, flexibility, adaptability, and resilience have set you apart.
 It has made you a better employee, student, friend, person.”

 Following the class president’s address, Provost Matthew Poslusny announced each participating graduate’s name, giving each person a moment in the spotlight.

 The ceremonies were followed by a Class Day activity in McIver Amphitheater.

-Commencement events continue at Meredith for the next two weeks.
-Hooding ceremonies for graduate programs will be held on Saturday, May 8, followed by four Commencement ceremonies for the Class of 2021 on May 15 and 16.
+Meredith planned three weekends of Commencement events this month.
+Hooding ceremonies for graduate programs were held on Saturday, May 8, followed by four Commencement ceremonies for the Class of 2021 on May 15 and 16.
 Learn more at meredith.edu/commencement.